remarcmij/vanilla-starter/docs/RECIPES.md

 }
 ```

-The sequence diagraM of Figure 1 below illustrates the necessary interactions between the Page and View objects when fetching data from a Web API.
+The sequence diagram below (Figure 1) illustrates the necessary interactions between the Page and View objects when fetching data from a Web API.

 ![fetch-data](./assets/fetch-data.png)<br>
 Figure 1: **Fetching data in a Page function**

 These are the steps involved:

-1. The user click on a button to to retrieve data from a Web API.
+1. The user clicks on a button to retrieve data from a Web API.
 The `"click"` event is handled by the `onClick` event handler inside the Page function.

-2. The event handler updates the state object: it set the `loading` property to `true`, the `error` property to `null` (e.g. no error yet), and the `data` property to `null` (e.g. no data yet).
-The Page object will then call the `update()` method of the View object with the updated state object as an argument.
+2. The event handler updates the state object: it sets the `loading` property to `true`, the `error` property to `null` (i.e., no error yet), and the `data` property to `null` (i.e., no data yet).
+The event handler will then call the `update()` method of the View object with the updated state object as an argument.

-3. Inside `update()` method of the View, the `loading` property is checked.
+3. Inside the `update()` method of the View, the `loading` property of the state object is checked.
 If it is `true`, the View will show a loading indicator.
-Otherwise, it will hide it.
+If `false`, it will hide it.

-4. The Page object will now make a network request to try and fetch data from the Web API.
+4. The event handler will now make an asynchronous network request to try and fetch data from the Web API.

-5. Some time later, the network request completes, hopefully with a successful response.
+5. Some time later the network request completes, hopefully with a successful response.

-6. The Page object will then update the state object with the new data and the `loading` property set to `false`.
-It will call the `update()` method of the View object again with the updated state object as an argument.
+6. Next, the state object will be updated with the fetched data and the `loading` property set to `false`.
+Then, the `update()` method of the View object will be called again with the updated state object as an argument.

-7. The View will then update its DOM subtree with the new data: it will hide the loading indicator (`loading: false`) and show the data.
+7. Finally, the View will update its DOM subtree with the new data: it will hide the loading indicator (`loading: false`) and render the data.

 For a fully worked-out example inspect the [Pokemons example](../src/examples/pokemons/pages/pokemonsPage.js) in this repository.